honeMVB/Webpage2PDF-Bundle/README.md

 # WebPage2PDF Bundle

-**WebPage2PDF Bundle** is a Windows‑focused, user‑friendly tool that converts website URLs from a CSV file into PDF documents.
-Users can choose to merge all webpages into one PDF or save each webpage as its own PDF.
-Advanced wkhtmltopdf settings (page size, orientation, margins) are available without any code changes.
-The tool includes a responsive GUI with a progress bar, estimated time remaining, detailed logging, and cancel functionality.
+**WebPage2PDF Bundle** is a Windows‑focused, "user-friendly" tool that converts websites from URLs in a CSV file to PDF documents.
+Users can choose to merge all webpages into one PDF or save each webpage as its own PDF. wkhtmltopdf settings (page size, orientation, margins) are available without any code changes.
+The tool includes a GUI with a progress bar, estimated time remaining, detailed logging, and cancel functionality.

 ## Features